 The independent OUA board was appointed through an interlocal agreement approved by the City of Okeechobee and the Okeechobee County Board of County Commissioners.

 Two regular board members and one alternate are appointed by the City of Okeechobee.
 Two regular board members and one alternate are appointed by the Okeechobee County Board of County Commissioners.
 The four regular members select the fifth regular board member and one alternate from Buckhead Ridge, Glades County.

 The OUA board meets once a month at the OUA main office at 100 S.W.
 Fifth Avenue, 8:30a.m. on the second Tuesday of the month.

-In addition to the central water and wastewater systems, the OUA operates and maintains the King's Bay wastewater system and wastewater treatment plants at Okee-Tantie Park, Everglades School and Lakeview Estates.
+In addition to the central water and wastewater systems, the OUA operates and maintains the King's Bay wastewater system and wastewater treatment plants at Okee-Tantie Park, Everglades School, Lakeview Estates and Pine Ridge Park.

 The surface water plant, with a capacity of 5 million gallons, is located on S.R.
 78 West and pumps water from Lake Okeechobee.
 The groundwater plant, has a capacity of 1 million gallons is located on N.E.
 12th Street and pumps water from shallow wells.
 Current average day production for potable drinking water is just over 2 million gallons per day with a maximum day production over 3 million gallons per day.